 Where is the debris coming from?

 The Hawaiian Islands are the most remote island chain in the world, yet beaches are littered with marine debris.
-The unpopulated Northwestern Hawaiian Islands are protected as part of the Papahānaumokuāea Marine National Monument, a World Heritage site and the largest fully-protected conservation area.
+The waters surrounding the unpopulated Northwestern Hawaiian Islands are protected as part of the Papahānaumokuāea Marine National Monument, a World Heritage site and the largest fully-protected conservation area.
 The convergence of ocean currents (gyre) in the region carries lost and abandoned fishing nets and gear from all over the Pacific Ocean, primarily large trawl and drift nets, to the Northwestern Hawaiian Islands.
 The small islands and atolls act like a filter or comb in the center of the gyre, catching marine debris from the currents, and tangling nets on shallow coral reefs.

 What are the impacts of marine debris?